A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Conclusions and Discussion

 While geostatistical methods effectively capture spatiotemporal dependencies, they are constrained by high dimensionality and computational demands.
-For instance, Universal Kriging (UK) required up to 3600 minutes, compared to 420 minutes for Fixed Rank Kriging (FRK) and only 5 minutes for the Nearest Neighbor Gaussian Process (NNGP).
+For instance, Universal Kriging required up to 3600 minutes, compared to 420 minutes for Fixed Rank Kriging and only 5 minutes for the Nearest Neighbor Gaussian Process.
+For the non-geostatistical machine learning algorithms, the maximum execution time was about 6 minutes recorded for ensemble neural network.
 Machine learning algorithms offer rapid implementation and robustness to non-linear relationships, but they generally overlook spatiotemporal dependencies and uncertainty.
-For the non-geostatistical algorithms, the maximum execution time was 8 minutes recorded for ensemble neural network (ENN).

 Our findings highlight the synergistic potential of integrating geostatistical approaches with machine learning to enhance prediction accuracy without relying on assumptions of stationarity, linearity, or normality.
-Particularly, incorporating predictors from the fastest geostatistical method in our comparison, NNGP, into machine learning models significantly improved prediction quality, reduced RMSE, SMAPE, and MAD, and increased the correlation between observed and predicted PM${2.5}$ values.
-Notably, Support Vector Regression (SVR) excelled across all metrics, demonstrating its capability in enhancing the spatiotemporal prediction of PM$_{2.5}$ concentrations.
-Overall, our comparison addresses the often-neglected combined spatiotemporal dynamic, which are critical for understanding and managing air quality.
+Particularly, incorporating predictors from the fastest geostatistical method in our comparison, Nearest Neighbor Gaussian Process, into machine learning models significantly improved prediction quality, reduced RMSE, SMAPE, and MAD, and increased the correlation between observed and predicted PM$_{2.5}$ values.
+Among the hybrid models, SVR+NNO+Krig achieved the lowest point-prediction error across evaluation metrics.
+However, models such as Reg+NNO+Krig and RF+NNO+Krig provided comparable predictive accuracy while also delivering calibrated uncertainty estimates, which may be preferable in operational or decision-support contexts.
+Overall, our comparison addresses the often-neglected combined spatiotemporal dynamics, which are critical for understanding and managing air quality.
 More importantly, our findings reveal significant advantages when integrating geostatistical methods with machine learning algorithms.